 Some modifiers may be used to intensify an absolute (e.g., a piece of art might be described as truly unique).

 Some modifiers may be used to weaken or qualify an absolute (e.g., almost, nearly, practically, virtually).
-Examples: almost unique might be used to describe something that’s rare.
+Examples: almost unique might be used to describe something that’s rare (but there’s more than one).
 Or, Mary Poppins might be “practically perfect in every way”).

 So, what to do?